-The PCN may conduct Medicines Management Reviews of medications prescribed to its patients.
+The Practice may conduct Medicines Management Reviews of medications prescribed to its patients.
 This service performs a review of prescribed medications to ensure patients receive the most appropriate, up to date and cost-effective treatments.
-The reviews are carried out by the ICBs Medicines Management Team under a Data Processing contract with the PCN.
+The reviews are carried out by the ICBs Medicines Management Team under a Data Processing contract with the Practice.

-Research - National Institute for Health & Social Care Research (NIHR) - Clinical Research Network
+Research - National Institute for Health & Social Care Research (NIHR) - Clinical Research Network practices across the West Midlands.

-Clinical Research Network West Midlands (CRN WM) provides a research delivery service to PCNs across the West Midlands.
 All CRN WM Delivery Support staff are employed by The Royal Wolverhampton NHS Trust.
-All NHS Staff members who have been allocated to work within the PCN will be issued with a Letter of access or assurance to confirm individual study placements and pre-employment checks.
+All NHS Staff members who have been allocated to work within the Practice will be issued with a Letter of access or assurance to confirm individual study placements and pre-employment checks.